python/cpython/Doc/library/io.rst

    Note that calling any method (even inquiries) on a closed stream is undefined.
 Implementations may raise :exc:`IOError` in this case.

-   IOBase (and its subclasses) support the iterator protocol, meaning that an :class:`IOBase` object can be iterated over yielding the lines in a stream.
+   IOBase (and its subclasses) supports the iterator protocol, meaning that an :class:`IOBase` object can be iterated over yielding the lines in a stream.
    Lines are defined slightly differently depending on whether the stream is a binary stream (yielding bytes), or a text stream (yielding character